vechain/grant-program/applications/oracle.vechain.energy.md

 _Additional sources from a blockchain / DEX would be preferred, but currently, none exist or have sufficient activity & liquidity.
 This will likely change once an official VET bridge becomes available._

-The final value will be evaluated by:
+The final value will be the median value after removing invalid values.

-1. Filtering invalid data from a source
-2. Filtering Outliers with a percentage difference to the majority of other sources
-3. Averaging the value for the remaining values

 ```mermaid
 sequenceDiagram